Workplace Benefits

 What Is an FSA and How Do I Use It?

-Saving money for the future is a good way to help protect your financial health and stay prepared.
-When it comes to planning for medical costs, there are dedicated accounts available to employees that can help offset some of the costs of healthcare, like flexible spending accounts (FSA).
+Saving money for the future is a good way to help protect your financial health and prepare for the unexpected.
+When it comes to planning for medical costs in particular, a flexible spending account (FSA) can come in handy.

-An FSA is an employer-sponsored savings account you can use to help make out-of-pocket healthcare expenses more manageable.
-FSAs are tax-advantaged accounts, which means you can make pre-tax contributions to the account and spend the money tax-free.
+An FSA is an employer-sponsored savings account you can use to help make eligible out-of-pocket healthcare and dependent-care expenses more manageable.
+FSAs are tax-advantaged accounts, which means you can make pre-tax contributions to the account and spend the money on qualified expenses.1

 Learn more about FSAs and how they can help you save and pay for qualified expenses.